ksalamone59/inference-profiler/README.md

 # Inference Profiler Engine

+## Why This Matters
-A lightweight CLI for profiling, benchmarking and comparing different ML inference backends in C++; designed for performance critical environments where Python is not a viable option at runtime.
+A lightweight, reproducible framework in C++20 for comparing, benchmarking and quantifying different ML inference engines with CI-verifiable workloads and comparable results in a high performance C++ environment.
+This becomes **especially** relevant in workspaces where Python dependencies are not viable.

+## TL;DR
+A C++20 CLI tool for benchmarking different ML inference backends that showcases:
+- deterministic data generation
+- batch sweep profiling
+- statistical benchmarking (Welford variance)
+- CLI-driven backend comparison

+## Introduction

 There are four main modes to this CLI:

 1. Inference - Runs one instance of inference through the chosen model on the given input data.
 2. Benchmark - Benchmarks inference performance for the chosen model and input data.
 Reports average inference time, standard deviation, throughput, and other related statistics with a user supplied number of iterations (defaults to 1000).